phenotypic/homebridge-web-sprinklers/README.md

 ```
 /zone/setState/INT_VALUE
 ```
+For an example Zone3 in the ON position would send `/3/setState/1`
 ### Optional (if listener is enabled)

 1. Update `state` following a manual zone override by messaging the listen server: